WCAX-TV: Local sports coverage

 Co-owned WYCI broadcasts New York Mets games syndicated by WPIX, as well as selected Vermont Lake Monsters and Vermont Green FC games.
 As WYCI's over-the-air reach is limited, all sports broadcasts are simulcast on WCAX's "3 News Now" subchannel (virtual channel 3.6) to allow coverage of the entire market.
-WCAX simulcast the 2025 USL League Two Championship Game, which was hosted by Vermont Green FC, on its main channel.
+WCAX simulcast the 2025 USL League Two Championship Game, which was hosted and won by Vermont Green FC, on its main channel.
+It also broadcast the 2026 championship which saw Vermont Green FC defend its title.

 News operation

 Satellite remote truck at Fairbanks Museum in Saint Johnsbury, Vermont for solar eclipse August 21, 2017.

 WCAX-TV grew out of a newspaper and has long been committed to local coverage.
 It has more of a Vermont focus compared with WPTZ which is based across Lake Champlain in Plattsburgh, New York.
 In 1997, WCAX-TV launched its weekday morning show that originally ran for one hour.
 It later expanded to a full two-hour broadcast.
 Overnight, it has been carrying CBS News' Up to the Minute since October 2005 following thirteen years of not airing it.
 In August 2006, it launched the first website designed for mobile phone browsers.

 Starting July 16, 2007, WCAX-TV began to produce a weeknight 10 o'clock broadcast on "WCAXtra" known as Channel 3 News at 10.
 Although it was the first prime time show in the area, Fox affiliate WFFF-TV started a 10 p.m. newscast in 2008.
 In 2010, WCAX-TV put the 10 p.m. newscast on hiatus, due to the majority of viewers not receiving WCAXtra via cable.
-On November 14, WCAX-TV relaunched its newscasts with a new look and became the first broadcaster in the area to air local news in 16:9 widescreen enhanced standard definition.
+On November 14, 2008, WCAX-TV relaunched its newscasts with a new look and became the first broadcaster in the area to air local news in 16:9 widescreen enhanced standard definition.
 However, this was not true high definition unlike WFFF-TV which has been airing its broadcasts in full 1080i resolution.
 In addition to its main studios, the station operates four news bureaus.
 An outpost in Montpelier was established in 1964 and is located on State Street (US 2) in Vermont's state capital.
 That was followed by bureaus located in Rutland, Vermont (on North Main Street opened in 1967), Plattsburgh (opened in 1973) and West Lebanon, New Hampshire (launched in 2002).

 On December 2, 2008, the station laid off three of its employees and cut two vacant jobs.
 Although it declined to identify the laid-off employees, station officials stated that they were both on-air and off-air personnel.
 Shawna Lidsky (weekday morning sports anchor and sports reporter) and Rachael Morrow (weekday morning news producer and reporter) were two on-air personnel that were laid off.
 Videographer Steve Longchamp, who had worked for WCAX since 1983, was also let go.
 Owner Peter Martin said that declining advertising revenues due to the economic crisis caused the layoffs.
 Those were the first job cuts seen in the station's history.